-This course is an ethnographic examination of deaf culture in Japan and Japanese Sign Language.
-While the focus will be on deaf people and their language, it will be in the broader context of contemporary Japan.
+This course is an examination of deaf people in Japan and their preferred language, Japanese Sign Language.
+While the focus will be on deaf ethnography and language, it will be in the broader context of contemporary Japan.
 Deafness as deficit and deaf people as bicultural will be the major theoretical models.
-How are deaf and disabled people treated within Japanese society in the realms of education, social welfare, identity, and communication?
+How are deaf and disabled people treated within Japanese society in the realms of education, social welfare, accessibility, identity, and communication?
 Deaf people will be compared/contrasted with other so-called disabled people and other minorities in Japan in terms of discrimination issues and political movements.
 Cross-cultural comparisons of deaf people in the United States, France, Germany, Bali and other places will also be considered.
 A major component of this course will be the analysis and practical study of Japanese Sign Language.

-- 1. Deaf Culture in Japan

-- 2. Japanese Sign Language Practical

-- 3. Models of Deafness: Disability and Cultural

-- 4. Japanese Sign Language vs. Signed Japanese

-- 5. Deaf Schools in Japan

-- 6. Disability and Social Welfare in Japan

-- 7. Cross-Cultural Deaf Comparisons: United States, France, Germany, Bali

-- 8. Deaf Identity and Politics

-- 9. Visual Culture, Deaf Art and Performance

-- 10. Gestural Approach to Language

-- 11. HIV/AIDS in the Deaf World
+- 1. Deaf Culture in Japan - 2.
+Japanese Sign Language Practical - 3.
+Models of Deafness: Disability and Cultural - 4.
+Sign Language Linguistics and the Gestural Approach to Language - 5.
+Japanese Sign Language vs. Signed Japanese - 6.
+Deaf Identity and Politics - 7.
+Deaf Schools in Japan - 8.
+Visual Culture, Deaf Art and Performance - 9.
+Disability, Social Welfare and Accessibility in Japan - 10.
+Cross-Cultural Deaf Comparisons: United States, France, Germany, Bali - 11.
+HIV/AIDS in the Deaf World